vignesh14052002/KnowledgeBase/knowledge_base/AI/KnowledgeGraph.md

 But if we need to represent in SQL table, we need to create 4 individual tables, which is not efficient to query

 ## Retrieval techniques
+[Graph RAG](https://graphrag.com/concepts/intro-to-graphrag/) has an entensive set of techniques, below are some of them
 ### Semantic search with search depth
 Since each node in knowledge graph will also have an embedding, retrieval is carried out same as naive RAG, but on top of the retieved nodes, the connected nodes will also be retrieved based on search depth example